Back to Blog

 Koyfin Pricing

-• Free: $0/month (2 years of financial history, 2 watchlists, limited dashboards)
+• Free: $0/month (limited history, watchlists, and dashboards)

-• Plus: $39/month (10 years of history, unlimited watchlists, premium news, full transcripts)
+• Plus: $39/month (extended history, unlimited watchlists, premium news, full transcripts)

 • Premium: $79/month (mutual fund data, portfolio analytics, custom formulas)